Chapter 21:

 This was dangerous.
 She couldn't allow herself to indulge in this fantasy forever.
 It wasn't real, no matter how much it felt like it.

-If she spent too much time here, it'd only increase the pain when she'd inevitably have to leave—maybe even screw her mental up even more.
-She couldn't afford to lose sight of reality.
+If she spent too much time here, it'd only make things worse—maybe even screw her mental up even more.
+And considering just how messed up she already was…

 It was time to go before it was too late.